MaxStrange/Artie/README.md

   - [Hiwonder](https://www.robotshop.com/products/hiwonder-tonypi-ai-intelligent-vision-humanoid-robot-powered-by-raspberry-pi-4b-4gb-advanced-kit)

 Artie is built from the ground up explicitly for the purpose of developmental robotics.
-He's also open source, and as cheap as is feasible (though it turns out, that that's still pretty expensive).
+He's also open source, and as cheap as is feasible (though it turns out, that's still pretty expensive).